bladeacer/portfolio/src/pages/posts/vim.md

 and basically universal availability on UNIX devices means that various other command line applications have built integrations around it.

+> It also happens to be much more flexible and extensible than GUI text editors.

 The universal availability means that it (or its predecessor `vi`) would be available whenever you SSH into a remote server, on your UNIX (Linux and Mac) or even Windows.